 After the puppy understands the concept of loose-leash walking and sitting on command, you might want to change up the speeds.
 You will want your dog to maintain the pace you're going and stay at your side, whether you walk, trot, or run.
 Also, practice changing directions.
 When your pup walks on the left, a turn to your right or an about-face to the right should be pretty easy for the dog to follow.
 Turning to the left may require luring with the reward at least initially.
 Turn it into a game so that once the pup understands, you can give praise extravagantly.

 "Proofing" a behavior means ensuring that your dog will stick with the behavior even in challenging situations.
 To proof your dog's ability to walk well on a leash, move the practice times to areas that have more distractions.
-After all, leaving your backyard or living room will be necessary when you go to the park, or take a car ride to visit Grandma, and you want loose leash walking to be a default behavior wherever you go.
+After all, leaving your backyard or living room will be necessary when you go to the park, or take a car ride to visit friends and family, and you want loose leash walking to be a default behavior wherever you go.
 For instance, you should practice in the front yard during morning rush hour or when your spouse tosses a ball on the other side of the room.